oslocyclotronlab/oslo-method-software/README.md

 Enjoy, Magne

-(Modfied by Fabio Zeiser and Jørgen E. Midtbø to be more generally installable than just on MacOSX.)
+(The package and README was modified in January 2016 by Fabio Zeiser and Jørgen E. Midtbø to be more generally installable than just on MacOSX.)